Exponential-User/Blocktanks-Replay-Randomiser/README.md

 9. After it finishes changing the values, Select encode.
 10. Choose your file name.

-And it's done, now you can import your modified replay to Blocktanks.net, Make sure you have `Record Match Replays` enabled to import replays.
+And it's done, now you can import your randomized replay to Blocktanks.net, Make sure you have `Record Match Replays` enabled to import replays.